Rideau Woodland Ramble - 2026

 4

-Prostrate Blue Fir.
-Abies procera Glauca (Prostrate Form) is a beautiful steel blue cultivariant of the Noble Fir grows slowly and will produce one or more upright leaders with age.
+Abies procera Glauca Nana is a beautiful steel blue cultivariant of the Noble Fir grows slowly and will produce one or more upright leaders with age.
 These leaders can be removed to maintain a stunning specimen in a prostrate form.
-Formerly known as, Abies procera Glauca Prostrata.

 Spreading